-There are many reasons why you might be in a difficult relationship.
+There are many reasons why you might be in a problematic relationship.
 Fear of being single, resistance to change, concern for the children involved, and other issues often keep unhappy couples together long after the love has gone.

-In fact, the average couple waits four years to end a dysfunctional relationship, according to one survey by eHarmony.
+The average couple waits four years to end a dysfunctional relationship, according to one survey by eHarmony.
 Meanwhile, the effects of staying with an incompatible partner may be more serious than you think.

-Consider these thoughtful tips for what to do if you’re in a relationship that may be harming your overall wellbeing.
+Consider these tips for what to do if you’re in a relationship that may be harming your overall wellbeing.

 Build Your Self-Esteem